 The licensing consulting companies rely on SAM software, so one could see some “tendrils” of SAP reaching out to the license management companies through the software that the license management companies rely upon.
 When SAP has a point of leverage, they use it.
 And their “partnership managers” are I think the best in the business.
 For those looking for training as “muscle” in enterprise software, the SAP partnership division provides the best training in intimidation tactics.

 SAP pricing is quite complex.
 SAP keeps this pricing complex and opaque, even as they talk about moving to simplified pricing and transparent pricing because it allows them to extract the most money from their customers.

 Problem #1: Rampant Confusion on SAP Sales Engagements

-Having supported a number of SAP pricing negotiations there are several items that jump out as important to get right.
+Having supported several SAP pricing negotiations, several items jump out as important to get right.

 - Pricing is immaterial if the item in question is not needed.
-We have advised companies to not purchase SAP product that they eventually failed at implementing which were not as advertised.
+We have advised companies not to purchase SAP products that they eventually failed at implementing, which were not as advertised.
 The fact that they got a good price did not account for the fact that the product was too immature to implement.